CePeU/MarkdownToFoundry/README.md

 _"Stories grow from stories told"_

 The same can be said about software.
-I am a long time pen and paper player and even before the online VTT hype coming with corona which brought dozens of VTT software to the market I was allready playing online by skype (for 10 years) with my long time 20 year old group.
+I am a long time pen and paper player and even before the online VTT hype coming with corona which brought dozens of VTT software to the market I was allready playing online by skype (for 10 years) with my long time 20 year old group
+(so yes I am probably an old grandpa).
 I discovered Foundry VTT and it hooked me at once with it's ability to expand it with plugins, one time payment and self hosting.
 Lately they do not give so much concern to some basic functionality I deem essentialy in a VTT - which are journals.
 They changed the editor to Prose Mirror and it is still not able to import HTML in the same way as the old editor did and does.